Pp3ng/Directory-Analyzer/README.md

 When using the `-o` option, the program exports detailed results to a CSV file, including:

-- File path
 - File type
+- File count
-- File size
+- Total size
+- Size in human-readable format

 ## Contributing